fusion-jena/rdf-property-and-datatype-usage-scanner/readme.md

      to create the database
   2) java -jar target/Measure.jar
      to start the measure
-C) Export:
-  1) java -jar target/ExportDatabaseToCSV.jar
+  3) java -jar target/ExportDatabaseToCSV.jar
      to export each table of the database as a .csv file

 For automatic restart on Linux:
   1) Edit crontab: